Bodera/quickCourse_BusinessInteligence/skillsNetwork/Data_Warehouses/Practice/Star_and_Snowflake_Modeling.md

 Let's apply the previous considerations to a scenario that you are a data engineer helping to lay out the data ops for a new store called "A2Z Discount Warehouse".

-They would like you to develop a data plan to capture everyday POS (point of sale) transactions that happen at the till, where customers have their items scanned and pay for them.
+They would like you to develop a data plan to capture every day POS (point of sale) transactions that happen at the till, where customers have their items scanned and pay for them.
 Thus, point of sale transactions is the business process that you want to model.

 The finest granularity you can expect to capture from POS transactions comes from the individual line items, which is included in the detailed information you can see on a typical store receipt.
 This is precisely what "A2Z Discount Warehouse" is interested in capturing.

 They next step in this process is to identify the dimensions.
 These include the attributes such as: the date and time of the transaction, the location, the product being sold, store name, and the cashier who processed the transaction.
 You might add other dimensions, like payment method, whether the line item is a return or a purchase, and perhaps the customer membership number.

 Now it's time to consider the facts.
-Thus, you identify facts such as the amount for each items price, the quantity of each item sold, any disccounts applied to the sale, and the sale taxes applied.
+Thus, you identify facts such as the amount for each item price, the quantity of each item sold, any discounts applied to the sale, and the sale taxes applied.
 Other facts to consider include environmental fees, shipping costs, and other fees like deposit fees for returns.

 ### Point of sale star schema